liuhaidong/learn-ai/rag/survey.md

 Formulating a precise and clear question

-* Query Expansion: Expanding a single query into multiple queries enriches the content of the query, providing further context to address any lack of specific nuances

-* Query Expansion: Expanding a single query into multiple queries enriches the content of the query, providing further context to address any lack of specific nuances.The implementation of the query rewrite method in the Taobao, known as BEQUE [9] has notably enhanced recall effectiveness for long-tail queries, resulting in a rise in GMV.
+* Query Expansion: Expanding a single query into multiple queries enriches the content of the query, providingfurther context to address any lack of specific nuances.The implementation of the query rewrite method in the Taobao, known as BEQUE [9] has notably enhanced recall effectiveness for long-tail queries, resulting in a rise in GMV.

 * Query Routing: Based on varying queries, routing to distinct RAG pipeline